 The Year I classroom has an interactive whiteboard.
 An interactive whiteboard is a surface onto which a computer screen can be displayed.
-It is touch sensitive and lets the child use a special pen which acts like a mouse, controlling the computer from the board itself.
 Interactive whiteboards can help teachers deliver exciting and engaging lessons to children of all ages.
 They can also improve teaching and learning by increasing pupil motivation and involvement.
+It's touch sensitive and is used by the pupils themselves.